npc-gnu/pacostrap/LOGOS_LICENSE.md

-# Pi License for Videos – For all types of videos (V-Pi-L v1.0) – 17–18 July 2025
+# Pi License for Videos – For all types of Media Content (V-Pi-L v1.0) – 17–18 July 2025
 - Renaming is allowed and license modification is permitted **as long as** this rule (this line) remains.

 This license applies to videos published by [institution/person sharing the videos].